elvis-epx/LoRaMaDoR/TNC.md

 Together, the !pktx command and the pkrx: prefix establish an 8-bit clean method of exchanging packets over a potentially ASCII-only channel.

-Note that layer-2 (FEC and encryption) is still handled within the microcontroller, even in TNC mode.
+Note that layer-2 (FEC and encryption, if activated in LoRa-trans) is still handled within the microcontroller, even in TNC mode.
 The host only sees valid, layer-3 packets.
 It does not get "raw" packets.